-Total compliance (3 points): Chemical usage logs and/or chemical inventories should be on file.
-Chemicals within the scope of this question are to be limited to cleaners and sanitizers i.e. sanitation chemicals and food contact chemicals such as chlorine for water flumes, hydrocoolers, etc. The inventory should take into account the arrival of new stocks and any discrepancies should be explained.
-Minimum frequency for inventory checks should be monthly.
+Total compliance (3 points): Chemical inventories should be on file.
+Chemicals within the scope of this question include pesticides, fertilizers, cleaners and sanitizers i.e. sanitation chemicals and food contact chemicals, such as chlorine for water flumes, hydrocoolers, etc., and any post-harvest chemicals (e.g., fungicides, wax, ethylene).
+This also applies to fertilizers that are used in sprout operations.
+Primary information in the product inventory includes: the product or chemical names, container volumes, number on hand, and location of containers.
+Inventory by storage area/type of chemical is optimal.
+The inventory should take into account the arrival of new stocks and any discrepancies should be explained.
+Minimum frequency for inventory checks should be monthly and a copy should be maintained separate from the chemical storage location(s).